adrianlebaron/manage-whistle/docs/Devops/connect-to-EC-instance-without-ssh.md

 cd /var/app/current
 ```

-- You can get env variables with a command similar to the following
+- You can load the environment variables required by running the following commands
 ```bash
 sudo yum install -y jq
 ```